truschival/buildroot_digitalrooster/README.md

 Copyright 2018 by Thomas Ruschival <thomas@ruschival.de>

-Licenced under the GNU PUBLIC LICENSE Version 2.
+Licensed under the GNU PUBLIC LICENSE Version 2.
 The license terms can be found in the file [LICENSE](./LICENSE)

 ---